 I don’t actually even know where to start with this story.
 It’s just one of those months where everything that can go wrong, does!
+You know the saying; “when it rains, it pours”.
 It is particularly frustrating for me considering that I’m a Finance Blogger and am meant to be so good at sticking to a budget, having an Emergency Fund for those unexpected expenses, and always knowing what to do.

 This month has thrown some curve balls but luckily with hindsight one can always learn some lessons!

 So let us start with the things that went wrong, and then cover some lessons I’ve learnt.